blallau/cluster-ansible-aio/README.md

     ./kolla-ansible-aio nodes-bootstrap

 Virtual nodes OS can be override using **kolla_vm_os_distro** variable.

 Example: in case of Ubuntu hypervisor and CentOS virtual nodes wanted.

     ./kolla-ansible-aio nodes-bootstrap -e kolla_vm_os_distro=centos

-Any of the default role variables can be easily overidden with group or host variables using **group_vars/all.yml**
+Any of the default role variables can be easily overridden with variables from **group_vars/all.yml**

 2. Bootstrap all virtual nodes (install packages, configure Docker, configure SSH...).